Will watercolour fade?

 Another important factor is the surface: The paper quality should be acid-free as normal paper that’s not acid-free, will yellow and make the painting fade.

-Framing: Let’s say you just bought a beautiful high quality watercolour, and you want to frame it with $9.90 Ikea frame: Well why not?
-Some Ikea frames looks ok, the problem is that the material they use are not acid-free.
+Framing: Let’s say you just bought a beautiful high-quality watercolour, and you want to frame it with a $9.90 Ikea frame: Well why not?
+Some Ikea frames look ok, the problem is that the material they use is not acid-free.

 If an acid-free paper is in contact with a NOT acid-free surface it will get affected and most likely start to fade after a few years.
-This can happen even if you are storing your artwork to be framed – keeping your artwork in a office paper folder or in a wooden draw, always be sure to keep the artwork in contact only with acid free materials/surfaces.
+This can happen even if you are storing your artwork to be framed – keeping your artwork in an office paper folder or in a wooden draw, always be sure to keep the artwork in contact only with acid-free materials/surfaces.

-Regarding glass finishes: If you want to have an extra protection you can always frame your masterpiece with an UV glass, it’s often call museum glass.
+Regarding glass finishes: If you want to have extra protection you can always frame your masterpiece with UV glass, it’s often called museum glass.

-I like to frame with glass all my paintings, not only watercolors also all the canvas.
-If you don’t like the reflection of the glass you can always use a no-glare glass, it works incredible well.
+I like to frame with glass all my paintings, not only watercolors but also all the canvas.
+If you don’t like the reflection of the glass you can always use a no-glare glass, it works incredibly well.

-Remember, light, heat, humidity, dirt, dust are all potentially harmful to all works of art, and the damage is dependent upon the materials used and where the artworks are located.
-Traditional oil paintings are no different, cotton canvas or linen can have other sorts of problems too, with the time, they can move and shrink and they can get moldy easily especially in humid climate like Australia.
+Remember, light, heat, humidity, dirt, and dust are all potentially harmful to all works of art, and the damage is dependent upon the materials used and where the artworks are located.
+Traditional oil paintings are no different, cotton canvas or linen can have other sorts of problems too, with time, they can move and shrink and they can get mouldy easily especially in humid climates like Australia.
 Excessive heat can lead to cracking and. the wood can be most severely affected by moisture in the air, expanding in high humidity and contracting in a dry environment.